auxoncorp/modality-probe/modality-probe-cli/README.md

 	-V, --version	Prints version information

 SUBCOMMANDS:
-	export      	Export a collected event log in a well-known graph format header-gen  	Generate Rust/C header files with event/probe id constants help        	Prints this message or the help of the given subcommand(s) manifest-gen	Generate event and probe id manifest files from probe macro invocations
+	export      	Export a collected trace as a Graphviz dot file header-gen  	Generate Rust/C header files with event/probe id constants help        	Prints this message or the help of the given subcommand(s) manifest-gen	Generate component, event and probe manifest files from probe macro invocations

 ```